MichealYu567/gitskills/readme.txt

 Creating a new branch

-creating a new branch is simple and quick.
+creating a new branch is simple & quick.

 add second line here.